OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 extenuating circumstances, you will not be able to attend a session, then, whenever possible, please communicate with the instructor at least one week in advance to describe your situation.
-Students who have any signs of illness should not attend any in-person course sessions.
+Students who have any signs of illness should not attend any in-person course sessions and should instead send a status update to the course instructor at their earliest convenience.

 #### Class Preparation